 According to the ideals of a free society, that which is done by the individual that does not harm others is legal.
 At the same time, when an individual does something that does harm another, it is considered illegal.
 If a government attempts to hinder what an individual does without showing how it causes harm to others, there must be a change made in the law.
+If you want to look on top of any legal changes then make sure you’re reading Legal News Articles to keep up to date.
+The changes in the law are needed to keep the country running.
 Our government is based in this concept, and yet it has great difficulty holding up to it sometimes.

 Alcohol prohibition is a great way of viewing American freedom.
 At the time of the depression, it was legal to ingest anything into one’s body, despite the outcome.
 Americans made and sold every drug that was available at the time, including many that are illegal today.
 In 1919, there was enough public outcry to make a Constitutional Amendment banning alcohol, mainly from religious groups and feminists who saw alcohol as the greatest scourge in America.
 How it was passed is beyond me, since what followed obviously defeated any argument that could have been made by prohibitionist groups (other than alcohol causing lots of problems which it still did).
 Instead of husbands getting drunk and abusing people, then getting arrested for it, the same guys got just as drunk and abusive, only the money went into the black market instead of “good citizens” or the government.
 It took ten years for the government to realize that having poor quality drugs readily available was worse than quality drugs, and far less people killed people over bottles of booze when there wasn’t a law against it.
 Prohibition allowed citizens to be poisoned from bad cocktails and at the same time helped build organized crime in America.
 When one criminalizes things that aren’t crimes, one still creates real criminals.